ajah/nonprofitknowledge/research_questions.md

 ## Short-term research questions (To be presented at 16 October meeting)

 - What new information can still be drawn out of the T3010 data?
+[Q: how to know what isn't known yet?]
-   - predict receipt of gift?
+   - predict receipt of and/or size of a grant / government money?
+(Financial Data -> 4510 onwards for government)
-   - unsupervised clustering of the whole data? compare with organisation classification/age/size/geography
+   - unsupervised clustering of the whole data? compare with organisation classification/age/size/geography-
+   - Can we predict whether an organisation is affiliated to another organisation?
+   -

 ## Data sets to answer the short-term research questions